-If, as posited by the TYCHOS, Earth has no axial tilt and does not wobble, it follows that we need to explain how and why our Pole Stars keep changing over the centuries.
+If, as posited by the TYCHOS, Earth does not wobble around its polar axis, it follows that we need to explain how and why our Pole Stars keep changing over the centuries.
 The binary star Thuban, for instance, was our “North star” roughly 4800 years ago.
 About 10,800 years from now, the binary star Vega will become our “North star”.
 In our current epoch, the triple-binary star Polaris is our “North star”.

 Here is a classic illustration (well-known to astronomers) plotting the circular motion responsible for our “North Stars” to change over time, thought by some to be caused by that “Lunisolar wobble”.
 Note that, if viewed from above our North Pole, this circular motion proceeds in a clockwise direction.

 Above — from Professor Mahoney’s Astronomy Website by Robert Mahoney (2016)

 Now, if Earth doesn’t wobble, could it instead be physically moving clockwise (as seen from our North stars) below the circular path which extends from Polaris to Vega, and back again to Polaris?
 Surely, this wouldn’t be too much of a fanciful proposition; after all, everything else moves in a circular orbit.

 Let us put this proposition to the test and see if we can find out at what speed the Earth would travel (as it completes this 360° journey) around a circle which I have called the PVP orbit (Polaris-Vega-Polaris).
 To do so, we will first need to estimate the diameter of our orbit.
 My next graphic illustrates the methodology behind my determination of this diameter.

 The PVP orbit — Earth’s path below our North Stars